SGDInstitute/apollo/content/collections/pages/mblgtacc/schedule.md

             marks:
               -
                 type: lead
-            text: 'This is a working schedule and may be updated as programming is confirmed and announced.'
+            text: 'This is a working schedule and may be updated as needed.'
     type: content
     enabled: true
   -